-Our 10-acre site (see Google map), a former sand and gravel mining operation and asphalt plant location, overlooks the San Joaquin River and is adjacent to Highway 99 at the northern entrance to the City and County of Fresno.
+Our 10-acre site (see Google map) was a former sand and gravel mining/asphalt plant operation and overlooks the San Joaquin River directly adjacent to Highway 99 at the northern entrance to the City and County of Fresno.
 The property was generously donated to the Institute by the Roy and Betty Jura family in August 2006 after the Aquarium project completed all of its environmental studies and received the unanimous approval of the Fresno County Planning Commission.

 After the Fresno City Council unanimously voted on January 27, 2009 to amend the City’s 2025 General Plan to include the Aquarium property, the City of Fresno received unanimous approval from the Local Agency Formation Commission (LAFCo) on April 15, 2009 to bring the project site into its adopted Sphere of Influence.
 This approval was required in order for us to extend City water and sewer lines to the Aquarium in the future.

 The Institute’s plan is to build the Fresno Aquarium in phases as donations come in, so every gift and Charter Membership is critical to our continued success.
-The design for Phase One (above), created by Arthur Dyson in 2010 around 12 major exhibits generously donated to the project in 2008/2009 by the Steinhart Aquarium of San Francisco, is currently in the structural, civil and mechanical engineering phases.
+The design for Phase One (above) was created by Arthur Dyson in 2010 around 12 major exhibits generously donated to the project by the Steinhart Aquarium of San Francisco.
+This phase is currently under construction.
 Phase Two (below) will be constructed next to Phase One in the future.